Texas Holdem Terms

 Pocket Pair

-When the first two hole cards that are dealt to the player are a pair.
+When the first two hole cards dealt to the player are a pair they have a pocket pair.

 Pocket Cards

-The two face-down cards that are initially dealt to the players.
+The two face-down cards that are initially dealt to the players are their pocket cards.
 They are also called their hole cards.

 Position

-Where the player is sitting at the table in relation to the dealer button.
+A player’s position is where they are sitting at the table in relation to the dealer button.

 Pot

-All of the money that is in play in the middle of the table during a particular hand.
+All of the money that is in play in the middle of the table during a particular hand is the pot.

 Pot Odds

-The comparison between the money currently in the pot and how much a player has to make a call.
-Pot odds can help players in determining whether to call or not with a specific hand.
+Pot odds are the comparison between the money currently in the pot and how much a player has to make a call.
+This number can help players determine whether to call or not with a specific hand.

 Pot Committed